storybookjs/ember/docs/writing-stories/args.md

 ## Args object

 The args object can be defined at the story and component level (see below).
-It is an JSON serializable object, composed of string keys with matching valid value types that can be passed into a component for your framework.
+It is a JSON serializable object, composed of string keys with matching valid value types that can be passed into a component for your framework.

 ## Story args